feelgd777/nlp_tweets/README.md

 # Preprocessing

 -	To prepare our data we identified features that we would use.
 We explored the dataset and check how meaningful the content is and how much of it is missing.
 In this analysis most meaningful are names of the airline and the content of user tweets.
 We then identified our target, which is positive, neutral, and negative sentiment.
 Then, we preprocess the data.
-This includes the

 -	We removed username mentions, hyperlinks, signs , numbers, converting emoji to words, punctuation, using Python regex sub() function that lets you check if a particular string matches a given regular expression.